buffermint/landing-blog/source/_posts/why-speed-to-market-matters-for-your-saas-product-launch.blade.md

 Making sure your team doesn't become too hierarchical is another key point for speed-to-market success; this way everyone is familiar with tasks like how to manage bugs or technical debt.

 <x-quote>The team should feel connected and always have an open line of communication.</x-quote>

-Also, speed-to-market is related to how much you can scale your operation (your P&L or financial model).
+Speed-to-market is also related to how much you can scale your operation (your P&L or financial model).

 Part of the speed-to-market is being able to predict how many customers you can acquire through a particular marketing strategy; sometimes this requires a lot of resources.
 If it doesn't, then speed-to-market starts looking more like speed – as in speed to delivery, speed to production...in short: speed everything!

 If speed-to-market is important to you, then you need to be able to innovate quickly.
 Innovation can mean product features and improvement, or the business ecosystem itself.

 Being able to adjust your strategy based on market feedback without having to go through a lot of back and forth between various teams (product, marketing...) means speed in its essence!

 With speed to market as an important factor in your product launch, it’s important to have a team that is agile and can work together efficiently.
 You also need the right technical knowledge on how to speed up development without sacrificing usability or quality of features.

 <br/>

 The tips provided here should help get you started thinking about what speed-to-market strategies are best for your SaaS products.
 If all this sounds daunting, don't worry!
 We at BufferMint help you launch a SaaS MVP in 45 days.
-If you want to discuss your idea reach out to us by [booking a discovery call]({{ $page->discovery_call_url }}).
+If you want to discuss your idea reach out to us by \[booking a discovery call]({{ $page->discovery_call_url }}).